bmmathe/fishing-mobile-game/docs/bait.md

   tier the table and spot share (e.g. T2 bait at a T1–2 stream: the “above tier” slot becomes T1).
 - **No overlap** — if the bait's hook table shares **no tiers** with the spot, bait is ignored and the spot's natural pool is used.
-- **Water** — bait is **sourced** from fresh- or saltwater forage fish (see tables below).
-Once in your bait box, you can equip it at any spot; the species rolled still comes from the spot's water type at the chosen tier.
+- **Water** — live bait is **sourced** from fresh- or saltwater forage fish (see tables below);
+  shop bait (Worms, synthetic lures) has no water of its own.
+Once in your bait box, any bait can be equipped at any spot; the species rolled still comes from the spot's water type at the chosen tier.
+- **Consumption** — live bait is eaten by the bite (one unit per non-junk bite, even if the hook is missed).
+Synthetic lures follow their own wear/loss rules — see section 3.

 Validate tuning: `npm run sim:bait`